jlam55555/c99-compiler/README.md

 - a decent register allocation scheme
 - as before, support for structs and fp values is omitted

+Semantic notes:
+- String literals are implemented like character arrays (in .rodata), since they are memory addresses; their array length is set to 8 so that sizeof works correctly
+- Currently, the program allows you to input multiple source files but outputs the entire output into one output file.
+This is usually fine but may cause problems (e.g., multiple static variables with the same name).
+If necessary, compile files separately.

 ---

 ### Changelog